ab-aruneswaran/Unemployment_Analysis_with_Python/README.md

 ## Code

-- The `unemployment-analysis.ipynb` file contains the Jupyter Notebook code used for data analysis and visualization.
+- The `Unemployment_Analysis_with_Python.ipynb` file contains the Jupyter Notebook code used for data analysis and visualization.

 ## Model Selection
 - Algorithm used for predicting and get accuracy are Logistic Regression